We believe that art revitalizes neighborhoods by attracting people, fostering creativity, and nurturing community values.

 CORO EN ARMONÍA

 Sculptor Benito Ortega Vargas created the Choir in Harmony fountain of singing heads that is located in one of our urban parks, Piedras y Pájaros, in downtown La Paz.
-In reference to these stones with bird-like heads, each seeming to sing a different note from the musical scale, we have translated the artist's original Spanish words into English:
+In reference to these stones with bird-like heads that seemingly sing a different note from the musical scale, below are the artist’s own words, which we have translated from Spanish into English:

 Mother Earth.